EXCERPTS FROM CRISIS AND DISASTER SURVIVAL

 - 8 The regulations must be deferential for the user.

-We see that currently this represents wishful thinking because the sad reality shows us that many obstacles are to be removed.
+We see that currently this represents pious wishes because the sad reality shows us that many obstacles have to be removed.

-Corporatism has prevented the development of useful inventions: the electric car; the Aerotrain; the air train; the collective micro parking lots; Pre-payment parking; high-speed (relative) underground traffic; the construction of deterrent car parks near stations, cart stations and taxis at the gates of cities; the recovery of airspace above and below SNCF and metropolitan tracks to make them landscaped parks for parking and walking so that all USERS can get on well together.
+Corporatism has prevented the development of useful inventions: the electric car; the Aerotrain; the air train; collective micro-parking lots; The parking lot with prepayment; high speed underground circulation (relative); the construction of deterrent parking lots near train stations, cart stations and taxis at the gates of towns; the recovery of airspace above and below SNCF and metropolitan tracks to make landscaped parks for parking and walking so that all USERS can live together.

-This is unconstitutional, violates human rights but nobody dares to say it because too many benefits are easily camouflaged by political parties.
+This is unconstitutional, violates human rights, but nobody dares to say it because too many benefits are drawn from it that are easily camouflaged by political parties.

 Road signage is impressive, it is estimated that more than 15 million the number of vertical signs and road markings is also abundant: Sens prohibited, with the triangle pointing down, no parking, alone account 20% of the total.